7effrey89/AzureFunctionOpenAPI/README.md

-# Adding tools (Actions) to AI Agents in Azure AI Foundry
+# Azure Function Sample API for Azure Foundry Agent
-The following Azure Function serves as a sample API that can be called through an Agent in Azure Foundry.
+This repository contains an Azure Function that serves as a sample API, designed to be called through an Agent in Azure Foundry.
+The function demonstrates how to integrate Azure Functions with Azure Foundry, providing a practical example for developers.

+## Features
+* Sample API Endpoint: A simple API endpoint that can be invoked by an Agent in Azure Foundry.
+* Integration with Azure Foundry: Demonstrates how to set up and configure the Azure Function to work seamlessly with Azure Foundry.
+* Scalable and Serverless: Leverages the power of Azure Functions to provide a scalable and serverless solution.
+* Easy to Deploy: Includes deployment scripts and instructions to help you get started quickly

-## FamilyNameGenerator
+## Azure Function: FamilyNameGenerator
-This azure function can return a name from a list if no "name" parameter is given.
-If a name parameter is given then that is returned.
+This C# code defines an Azure Function named FamilyNameGenerator.
+When the function is triggered via an HTTP request, it will return a personalized greeting if a "name" is provided as input parameter, or a random family name if not.

 ## Pre-requisite:
 - .net 8 SDK installed